-A project plan amendment may revise any of the topics covered in the most recently approved project plan.
+A municipality may amend the project plan to revise any of the topics covered in the most recently approved project plan.
 The amended TID project plan must still cover the topics outlined in the Guidelines for Project Plans.

-The most common project plan amendment changes the projects and their costs.
-After work in the TID begins, additional projects may be needed or the growth in the TID's value may generate a larger tax increment than expected and provide revenue to finance additional projects.
-If project costs are added to the plan, update the financial analysis.
-The increment must still be able to pay for the improvements within the life of the district because the project plan amendment does not alter the expenditure period or the TID maximum life.
+Generally, the municipality changes the projects and their costs.
+The municipality may need additional improvements in a TID to generate the desired growth.
+Other TIDs may generate enough funds to finance additional projects.
+If the municipality adds project costs, it must update the plan's financial analysis.
+The increment must still be able to pay for the improvements within the life of the district.
+A project plan amendment does not alter the expenditure period or the TID maximum life.

 There is no limit on the number of project plan amendments during a TID's life.
-Review the Project Plan and/or Allocation Amendments for required forms, publications, and more detailed information.

-c.
+- Legal documents (including required form) - Project plan with attorney opinion letter c.
 Allocation amendment (sec.
 66.1105(6)(d), Wis.
 Stats.)